Fix a Sticking or Misaligned Kitchen Cabinet Drawer

 Kitchen drawers take a beating.
 They get yanked open, slammed shut, loaded unevenly, and used dozens of times a day.
 After a few years, that smooth glide becomes a rough stick, or the drawer hangs crooked and binds halfway out.
 The good news: this is almost never a structural failure.
 It's almost always a maintenance issue hiding in the slides and mounting brackets.
 The fix is straightforward—clean, adjust, and lubricate.
 You'll know you got it right when the drawer rolls open and closed with a single-finger push and closes parallel to the cabinet frame.

-- Empty the drawer completely and remove it.
+1. Empty and Extract Completely.
 Take everything out of the drawer.
 Then locate the drawer slides on both sides—they're the metal rails or tracks the drawer rides on.
 Most modern kitchen cabinets use soft-close or standard slides with a release tab or clip.
 Push the tab or clip on each side while gently pulling the drawer straight out and toward you.
 Pull steadily; don't yank.

-- Adjust the slide mounting bolts.
+4. Center the Drawer Perfectly.
 Reinsert the drawer into the cabinet about halfway.
 Look at where the slide mounting bolts or screws attach to the cabinet frame.
 Most slides have slots (not fixed holes) that allow left-right and front-back adjustment.
 Use a screwdriver or wrench to loosen these bolts slightly—just enough to move the slide by hand, not completely remove them.
 Gently shift the slide until the drawer sits parallel to the cabinet opening and centered.
 The gap between the drawer front and cabinet frame should be even on both sides.
 Tighten the bolts again once the drawer is centered.

-- Reload the drawer and verify operation.
+8. Load and Confirm Smooth.
 Fill the drawer with its normal contents and test it again under load.
 Sticking sometimes only appears when the drawer is weighted.
 If it binds with items inside, the drawer may be overloaded, or the slides may need further adjustment.
 Don't overload kitchen drawers—they're designed for moderate weight.
 If it operates smoothly, you're done.